lumostone/lumostone.github.io/content/en/posts/eth2-staking-with-k8s.md

 {{< /toggle-panel >}}
 {{< toggle-panel name="Teku" >}}

-Please refer to [Teku's documentation](https://docs.teku.consensys.net/en/latest/HowTo/Get-Started/Connect/Connect-To-Testnet/#generate-the-validators-and-send-the-deposits) about how to import your validator accounts into Teku.
+Please refer to [Teku's documentation](https://docs.teku.consensys.net/en/latest/HowTo/Get-Started/Connect/Connect-To-Testnet/#generate-the-validators-and-send-the-deposits) about how to import your validator accounts into Teku or follow the instructions below.

 1. Copy validator keys into the target folder for keys.
-Assume our keys generated with `eth2.0-deposit-cli` is under `$HOME/eth2.0-deposit-cli/validator_keys` and our target folder for keys is /data/teku/validator-keys-1
+Assume our keys generated with `eth2.0-deposit-cli` is under `$HOME/eth2.0-deposit-cli/validator_keys` and our target folder for keys is `/data/teku/validator-keys-1`

     ```bash
     sudo cp  $HOME/eth2.0-deposit-cli/validator_keys/* /data/teku/validator-keys-1/
     ```

-2. Create one password txt file for each corresponding key in the target folder for key passwords, `/data/teku/validator-key-passwords-1`.
-For example, if there's a keystore named keystore-m_123.json, you'll need to create a file named keystore-m_123.txt and store the keystore's password in it.
+2. Create one password txt file for each corresponding key in the target folder for key passwords (assume it's `/data/teku/validator-key-passwords-1`).
+For example, if there's a keystore named `keystore-m_123.json`, you'll need to create a file named `keystore-m_123.txt` and store the keystore's password in it.

 {{< /toggle-panel >}}
 {{< toggle-panel name="Nimbus" >}}

-Please refer to [Nimbus's documentation](https://nimbus.guide/keys.html) about how to import your validator accounts into Nimbus.
+Please refer to [Nimbus's documentation](https://nimbus.guide/keys.html) about how to import your validator accounts into Nimbus or follow the instructions below.

 1. Please follow [Nimbus's documentation](https://nimbus.guide/binaries.html) to download Nimbus pre-built binary.

-2. Execute the binary with `<path/to/validator-keys>` (Remember to replace it with the directory you place the keys).
+2. Execute the binary with the directory you place the keys.
 We use `$HOME/eth2.0-deposit-cli/validator_keys` as the example path to the validator keys and `/data/nimbus-1` for the data directory of the Nimbus client.

     ```bash
     sudo nimbus_beacon_node deposits import --data-dir=/data/nimbus-1 $HOME/eth2.0-deposit-cli/validator_keys